ddo/rq/README.md

-# got
+# rq
-A mini golang HTTP client
+A nicer interface for golang stdlib HTTP client